 Moving to the Scripps Research Institute in 2000, Dr. Beutler developed the largest mouse mutagenesis program in the world, and applied a forward genetic approach to decipher the signaling pathways activated by TLRs.
 He also identified many other molecules with non-redundant function in the immune response.

 Dr. Beutler returned to UT Southwestern a third time in September of 2011, and is currently a Regental Professor and Director of the Center for Genetics of Host Defense.
 He also holds the Raymond and Ellen Willie Distinguished Chair in Cancer Research, in Honor of Laverne and Raymond Willie, Sr.

 Prior to the Nobel Prize, Dr. Beutler received the Shaw Prize (2011), the Albany Medical Center Prize (2009), the Frederik B. Bang Award (2008), the Balzan Prize (2007), the Grand Prix Charles-Leopold Mayer (2006), the William B. Coley Award (2005), the Robert-Koch-Prize (2004), and other honors recognizing his contributions to the field of innate immunity.
-In 2008 he was elected to both the National Academy of Sciences and Institute of Medicine.
+In 2008 he was elected to both the National Academy of Sciences and the National Academy of Medicine (formerly the Institute of Medicine).
 He is also a member of the European Molecular Biology Organization (EMBO).